 I know this paints a pretty depressing picture but there are plenty of you in this situation (you are part of the 80%!) and if you get a copy of my book, True Profit Business, you’ll discover the path out of this 80%.

-What are the top 20% of your profession are doing to have a greater output?
+What are the top 20% of your profession doing right?

 And let’s get real about how it is to run a top 20% business.
 You may have a business that, on paper, is well within your profession’s top 20%, especially if you are measuring its success on traditional key performance indicators such as turnover.
 But the reality of running your business in the top 20% is that it may be burning you out.